-We have chosen to host your Cezanne HR software service within Amazon’s AWS European data centres.
-AWS is acknowledged as a world-leading Cloud Infrastructure as a Service provider.
-It’s data centres are proven, secure and reliable and their certifications cover ISO27001, SOC 1/SSAE 16 (previously SAS70), SOC 2 and more.
+Your Cezanne HR software service is hosted within Amazon’s AWS European data centres.
+AWS is acknowledged as the world-leading Cloud Infrastructure as a Service provider.
+Its data centres are proven, secure and reliable and their certifications cover ISO27001, SOC 1/SSAE 16 (previously SAS70), SOC 2 and more.
 The AWS infrastructure also has a number of built-in security features, such as distributed denial of service (DDoS) protection and password brute-force detection on AWS accounts.

 In addition, our contract with AWS states that they will not move any content from the European region without first notifying us.
 If this happens we will, of course, both notify you and take steps to ensure your content remains within the EU.
-This is especially important in the light of the ruling on October 6th 2015, when the European Court of Justice determined that the 15-year-old US-EU Safe Harbor framework is no longer valid for the transfer of personal data from the European Economic Area (EEA) to the US.
+This is especially important in the light of the recent changes to data protection legislation.

-For further information about AWS EU data protection compliance please visit. https://aws.amazon.com/compliance/eu-data-protection/
+For further information about AWS EU data protection and GDPR compliance please visit. https://aws.amazon.com/compliance/eu-data-protection/

 Inside the AWS environment, the systems are further safeguarded by firewalls between layers, IP and port restrictions, private subnets and network routing restrictions.